 Security Officers are responsible for safeguarding all art objects on museum premises and preventing loss or damage to art objects and museum assets at all times.
-Security officers also serve as the primary gatekeepers of the staff/delivery entrance.
+Security officers also serve as the primary gatekeepers of the staff/delivery entrance and play an important role to the operations of the museum.

 Essential Duties and Responsibilities: